gdevic/Z80Explorer/README.md

 ## MCP server (drive the simulator from Claude Code)

 Z80Explorer ships a built-in [MCP](https://modelcontextprotocol.io) server so an LLM client can drive the simulator: load HEX, run cycles, read nets, sample waveform windows, walk equation trees, and so on.
+It speaks MCP revision `2026-07-28`, the stateless revision: there is no initialize handshake, each request carries its own protocol metadata, and a client learns what the server offers from `server/discover`.
+Tools publish output schemas and behaviour hints, so results arrive as validated structured data and a host can tell the read-only tools apart from the ones that move the simulation.

 Enable it in *Edit → Settings…*, tick **Enable MCP server**, and (optionally) change the port from the default `8765`.
 The server binds to `127.0.0.1` only — the client must run on the same machine, or you need an SSH tunnel.
+A request carrying a browser `Origin` that is not this server is refused, which is what keeps a web page from reaching the simulator through DNS rebinding.
 Confirm it's up:

     curl http://localhost:8765/mcp/healthz

+The reply names the revision the server speaks, which is the quickest way to check a client is talking the same protocol.

 Register it with the Claude Code CLI once (stored in `~/.claude.json`, available across all your projects):